 Jump to:

 Since this recipe doesn't need a fermentation or aging period, it's ideal for home cooks and beginners.
-Serve with crusty bread, pita or flatbread, Jerusalem begels, Turkish pide bread, your favourite crackers, or crudité.
+Serve with crusty bread, Lebanese pita, Taboon (flatbread), homemade naan, Jerusalem bagels, Turkish pide bread, your favourite crackers, or crudité.

 Why You Should Try Shanklish